2024 Iranian missile strikes in Pakistan: Pakistani strikes in Iran

-Pakistani aircraft and drones penetrated approximately 12 miles (20 km) into Iranian territory to target the militant hideouts.
-Such strikes were the first known instances of attacks on Iranian soil since the end of the Iran–Iraq War.
+Iran said that nine people were killed during the attack, including four children, three women, and two men, who were non-Iranians.
+Sources in the Pakistani military said that its aircraft and drones penetrated approximately 20 kilometres (12 miles) into Iranian territory to target the militant hideouts.
+Such Pakistani strikes were the first known instances of attacks on Iranian soil since the end of the Iran–Iraq War.
+The Balochistan Liberation Army acknowledged the deaths of its people in the operation and vowed "revenge" against the Pakistani state.